ZJU-SPAIL/pipa/doc/User-guide.md

   | notebook         | > 7.0   |

 ### Target Machine
   > On which, we will run our workload (or the workload has already been running), and use PIPA generated scripts to collect data.
-Usually we have no ```root``` privileges, but we also need to collect the system admin to have the below software components installed on it:
+Usually we have no ```root``` privileges, so we need to ask the system admins to have the below software components installed on it:

   | Software/Package | Version |
   |------------------|---------|